Home » Recipes » Savory » Easy Chickpea Salad Recipe

-Made with chickpeas, lemon juice, olive oil, and chopped fresh herbs, this easy chickpea salad recipe makes a lovely summer side dish, or a light and healthy lunch.
-This recipe is vegetarian as written, but easily transformed into a vegan chickpea salad by omitting the grated Parmesan.
+Made with chickpeas, lemon juice, olive oil, and fresh herbs, this easy chickpea salad recipe makes a lovely summer side dish, or a light lunch.
+This recipe is vegetarian as written, but easily made into a vegan chickpea salad by omitting the cheese.

 Why Make This Chickpea Salad Recipe?

 Chickpeas (a.k.a. garbanzo beans) offer an excellent source of plant-based protein, provide a good amount of dietary fiber, and are chock-full of vitamins and minerals.
 As a vegetarian, I love to cook and eat chickpeas, and am constantly finding new ways to work them into dishes.
-They’re delicious roasted, stirred into a chickpea and tomato curry, or tossed in a food processor for a quick batch of homemade hummus.
-They also make a protein-rich addition to summer salads like this one.
+They’re delicious roasted, stirred into a chickpea and tomato curry, or tossed in a food processor to make dessert hummus.
+They also make a protein-rich addition to summer salads.

-In this simple recipe, nutty chickpeas provide a canvas for good-quality olive oil, fresh summer herbs, and zesty lemon, showcasing the best flavors of the season in an affordable, easy-to-make summer salad.
-Requiring just 6 ingredients and about 10 minutes of prep time, this chickpea salad works as a main dish or as a side, and can be multiplied to serve a crowd.
+In this easy chickpea salad recipe, nutty garbanzo beans provide a canvas for good-quality olive oil, lemon, and fresh summer herbs, showcasing the best flavors of the season.
+Requiring just six ingredients and about ten minutes of prep time, this chickpea salad works as a main dish or as a side, and can be doubled or tripled to serve a crowd.
 Plus it uses canned chickpeas, so no need to spend time soaking dried beans!

 Chickpea Salad Recipe Ingredients